bogogion/zdb-database/README.md

 **HOW TO USE PROGRAM**
 Once you have compiled the program via make do ./zdb -i #id. ie. ./zdb -i 4 for the 4th value.

+## Examples
+For examples, check out the code in code/ and code/tests.
+All code documented (could be slightly better) in main.h